Iustin-E/Credit-Card-Validator/README.md

 # Summary
-This project is about building a program that can verify and show the details of a credit card by it's details.
+This project is about building a program that can verify and show the details of a credit card by the information you provide.
 Some of the options are not completed.
 The project is still Work in Progress.
 # How to run
 This program doesn't use any non-standard libraries, so you don't have to install anything before running.